ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 For NFS only storage, you must select at least one unit of 2 IOPS/GB or higher.
 {: requirement}

+## Network settings
+{: #tenant-plan-deploy-network}

+You can select public-only or private-only access for your management and workload connectivity.

+Management connectivity determines how you connect to the VMware Cloud Director UI or API and the Veeam® Backup and Replication service.
+You can access the management interfaces only from a source in the {{site.data.keyword.cloud_notm}} network by using the {{site.data.keyword.cloud_notm}} virtual private network (VPN) or through Direct Link connections.
+For private-only management network settings, you can create an ingress allowlist to allow connections from source subnets.

+Workload connectivity determines how you connect to your {{site.data.keyword.vmware-service_short}} virtual machines (VMs) and vApps.
+When you select private-only workload connectivity for your Cloud Director site, all VDCs deployed in that site are private-only workloads.
+These VDCs do not have an incoming or outgoing connectivity path to the public internet and can access {{site.data.keyword.cloud_notm}} Services only over the private {{site.data.keyword.IBM_notm}} network.
+You can connect VDCs to {{site.data.keyword.tg_full_notm}} to enable the workloads to securely connect to other workloads outside of the private network or are alternatively sandboxed in the VDC.
+For more information, see [Using Transit Gateway to interconnect VMware as a Service with IBM Cloud services](/docs/vmware-service?topic=vmware-service-tgw-adding-connections).

 ## Services for {{site.data.keyword.vmware-service_short}}
 {: #tenant-plan-deploy-services}